grafana/beyla/docs/tutorial/README.md

 In the future, we plan to add metrics about other well-established protocols, like database or message queuing connections.

-Also, it is important to work on distributed tracing, then you won't get just small spans information, but you will be able to relate them with requests from other services (web, database, messaging...).
-It is a complex due to the implications of being able to redo client-side headers and put them in the same context as server-side requests, but we plan to do progressive advances, small steps towards distributed tracing.
+Also, it is important to work on distributed tracing, then you won't get just isolated spans, but you will be able to relate them with requests from other services (web, database, messaging...).
+It is complex due to the implications of being able to redo client-side headers and put them in the same context as server-side requests, but we plan to do progressive advances, small steps towards distributed tracing.